 <STATUS>%%%75DONE

-[JZ2DL: please fill in the xxx here]

 We greatly appreciate the referee's feedback, especially the positive comments regarding the overall value of our resource, the extended gene, and the network rewirings.
 As suggested, we have tried to address the reviewer’s comments, and we further extend and reorganize our analyses to illustrate the value of the resources in this paper.

-Specifically, in our revised version, we have tried to make it more clear that this is the main integrative paper in ENCODE3 to provide deep and accurate annotation focusing on several data-rich cell types.
-Such breadth and accuracy of our annotation is not possible in the main encyclopedia paper, which aims to provide universal annotations for all cell types based on 4 assays (due to limited data in other cell types).
+Specifically, in our revised version, we have tried to provide deep and accurate annotation focusing on several data-rich cell types.
 We developed new methods to deeply annotate several cancer-associated cell types, which include:

-multiple-level compact and accurate enhancer predictions
+Multiple-level compact and accurate enhancer predictions

-integrative gene-enhancer linkages
+Integrative gene-enhancer linkages

-extended gene definitions that incorporate numerous types of regulatory elements in a gene-centric way
+Extended gene definitions that incorporate numerous types of regulatory elements in a gene-centric way

-universal and tissue-specific regulatory network built on ChIP-Seq and eCLIP data for xxx TFs and xxx RBPs
+Universal and tissue-specific regulatory networks built using ChIP-seq and eCLIP data for 1,863 TFs and 112 RBPs

-matched TF regulatory profiles and their rewiring status
+Matched TF regulatory profiles and their rewiring status

-normal-tumor-stem distance quantifications based on expression and network profiles
+Normal-tumor-stem distance quantifications based on expression and network profiles

 We emphasize that this paper is unique in highlighting a number of ENCODE assays (e.g., replication timing, TF/RBP knockdowns, STARR-seq, ChIA-PET, and Hi-C), its deep, integrative annotations combining a wide variety of assays in specific cell types, and its analysis of networks.
 Note also that while we do NOT feel this is a cancer genomics paper, we do feel that cancer is the best application to illustrate certain key aspects of ENCODE data and analysis - particularly deep annotations and network changes.